jnozzi/cocoadev.com/markdown/ExtendsIsEvil.md

 ----

-I'd like to point out again that the article was written for Java, and I think Java interfaces don't correspond to General/ObjC interfaces but protocols, so that may confuse some and it may be helpful to clarify exactly what is being talked about in the arguments above.
+I'd like to point out again that the article was written for Java, and I think Java interfaces don't correspond to ObjC interfaces but protocols, so that may confuse some and it may be helpful to clarify exactly what is being talked about in the arguments above.
 There is also the Liskov substitution principle - "The behaviour of a program should be unchanged when a subclass is substituted for its superclass."
 Oh and it's very good to be argumentative and pick articles apart.
 Critics are your friends.
--- General/MikeAmy
+-- MikeAmy

 ----

-I think (after reading this and the link) that the implications are meant for any Objective Language including General/ObjC, simply because the concepts are Abstract enough to apply.
+I think (after reading this and the link) that the implications are meant for any Objective Language including ObjC, simply because the concepts are Abstract enough to apply.
 I do not agree that inheritence is evil in Obj C.
 the concept of inheritence brings developers more time to devote to the code that is Specific to our apps, in other words, we get more time to spend on the things that are important to us.
 But there are cases where, inheritance can be trouble, such as the instance where the class we are subclassing doesn't support the methods of its superclass properly, and even then I would'nt call inheritence evil, but this particular application of the concept.
 Inheritence is a tool, like fire.
 And like fire, it can help you, or it can hurt you.